Efficient Learning in Large-Scale Combinatorial Semi-Bandits

 \subsection{Linear Generalization}

-As we have discussed in Section \ref{sec:introduction}, many provably efficient algorithms have been developed for various combinatorial semi-bandits of form (\ref{eq:A_opt}) \cite{chen13combinatorial,gai12combinatorial,russo2014posteriorinformation, kveton14matroid, kveton15combinatorial}.
+As we have discussed in Section \ref{sec:introduction}, many provably efficient algorithms have been developed for various combinatorial semi-bandits of form (\ref{eq:A_opt}) \cite{chen13combinatorial,gai12combinatorial,kveton14matroid,russo2014posteriorinformation}.
 However, since there are $L$ parameters to learn and these algorithms do not consider \emph{generalization} across items, the derived upper bounds on the expected cumulative regret and/or the Bayes cumulative regret of these algorithms are at least $O(\sqrt{L})$.
-Furthermore, \citet{audibert14regret} has derived an $\Omega (\sqrt{LKn})$ lower bound on adversarial combinatorial semi-bandits, while \citet{kveton14matroid, kveton15combinatorial} have derived asymptotic $\Omega(L \log(n)/\Delta)$ gap-dependent lower bounds on stochastic combinatorial semi-bandits, where $\Delta$ is an appropriate ``gap".
+Furthermore, \citet{audibert14regret} has derived an $\Omega (\sqrt{LKn})$ lower bound on adversarial combinatorial semi-bandits, while \citet{kveton14matroid} has derived an asymptotic $\Omega(L \log(n)/\Delta)$ gap-dependent lower bound on stochastic combinatorial semi-bandits, where $\Delta$ is the ``gap".

 However, in many modern combinatorial semi-bandit problems, $L$ tends to be enormous.
 Thus, an $O(\sqrt{L})$ regret is unacceptably large in these problems.
 On the other hand, in many practical problems, there exists a \emph{generalization model} based on which the weight of one item can be (approximately) inferred based on the weights of other items.
 By exploiting such generalization models, an $o (\sqrt{L})$ or even an $L$-independent cumulative regret might be achieved.